 FHA loans are similar to VA loans in that they are backed by a government body and issued by a local mortgage lender.
 In this case, the Federal Housing Administration (FHA) insures the loan.

 FHA loans typically only require a 3.5% down payment for borrowers with a credit score of at least 580.
 The FHA will work with scores as low as 500, but you must put down at least 10%.

 This type of loan will require monthly PMI payments.
 An up-front funding fee is due at closing.
 The up-front funding fee is always 1.75% of the total loan amount.

 To qualify for an FHA loan, all properties must be appraised by an FHA-approved appraiser.
 FHA loans also have pre-set limits based on your geographic area.
 Regions with lower costs of living will be subject to lower limits but regions with a higher cost of living will have adjusted loan limits to make it easier to purchase a home there.

-Some areas, such as Hawaii and Alaska, have notoriously high construction costs.
+Some areas like Hawaii and Alaska have notoriously high construction costs.
 In these cases, homeowners can qualify for special exception loan limits.